 Now you could argue that ALL businesses benefit from building trust with their customers.
 And you would be correct.
 This is why over 63,000 brands invest their dollars into stadium advertising.

 BUT, the labels that benefit the most are the ones that have longer sales cycles in their industry.
-These are the ones that don’t expect an instant sale, ones that either have a high price or high switching costs in their industry.
+These are the ones that don’t expect an instant sale, ones that either has a high price or high switching costs in their industry.

 With the above, you would imagine that banks, healthcare, and car dealerships would be the top spenders in-stadium advertising.